-Pelvic pain is one of the common conditions yet a complex problem that can affect both men and women.
-Pelvic pain is a pain or discomfort that is present between your lower abdomen from the belly button to the groin area.
+Pelvic pain is a common condition yet a complex problem that can affect both men and women.
+Pelvic pain is a pain or discomfort present between your lower abdomen from the belly button to the groin area.
 They could be symptoms of pain arising from the reproductive, urinary, digestive, and musculoskeletal systems.

 Pelvic pain is part of Pelvic Floor Dysfunction, which is usually caused by tight pelvic floor muscles.
 If the muscles are tight, it can cause pelvic pain, urinary/fecal urgency and frequency issues.

-Learning about the layers of the pelvic floor, Pelvic floor muscles and fascial connections that envelope the deep pelvic area helps understand more on the pelvic pain.
+Learning about the layers of the pelvic floor, Pelvic floor muscles and fascial connections that envelope the deep pelvic area helps us understand more about pelvic pain.

 Layers of Pelvic Floor and Perineum: there are known to be three layers which include